Honors Courses at Oakton

 Professors Paul Gulezian and Patrick O’Donnell

-Honors: African American Culture and the Arts AND Introduction to Literature
+Honors: Intro. to Asian American Literature AND Contemporary Culture and the Arts

 Core Seminar: